divyap09/Notes/Database/PL SQL.md

 %type:

-When we don’t know the type of database variables, we use,
+When we don't know the type of database variables, we use,
 ```
 [variable] [tablename].[column name]%type;
 ```